 - Breather Episode: The untitled tracks on Renihilation are structured as this, as are songs on later albums like "Helix Skull", "Glass Earth", and "Haelegen".

-- Cover Version: They covered My Bloody Valentine's "No More Sorry" on Immortal Life, although so little of the original arrangement is left intact that it's barely recognisable as the same song.
+- They covered My Bloody Valentine's "No More Sorry" on Immortal Life, although so little of the original arrangement is left intact that it's barely recognisable as the same song.
 The biggest remaining giveaway is the chord progression.

 - Fading into the Next Song: Around half of their song transitions, honestly.